asarfraaz/share2learn/_posts/2023-09-21-portfolio-for-interview.md

 "How can I portray my skills in my resume?"

-This is one question that most Professionals usually ask me about
+This is one question that most Professionals usually ask me about.

-The ones who ask this question are usually
+Most of them usually ask this question when they are

 - moving from one role to another, or
 - from one project to another,
 - or sometimes just completed a Certification Course and want to transition into another domain based on their newly acquired skill

-Unfortunately for most, this question is asked too late in the cycle.
+Unfortunately for most, they ask question too late in the cycle.
 They want to jump the wagon and now seeking out answers on what to do.
 My answer is usually to sit down and go through all the works they have done ( from the smallest to the mightiest ) and prepare a document mentioning their